Proof Theory of Riesz Spaces and Modal Riesz Spaces

 \end{enumerate}

-The following theorem states the soundness of the above described algorithm. \begin{thm} Let $G$ be a hypersequent having polynomials $R_1,\dots, R_k\in\mathbb{R}[\vec{\alpha}]$ over scalar--variables $\vec{\alpha}$.
+The following theorem states the correctness of the above described algorithm. \begin{thm} Let $G$ be a hypersequent having polynomials $R_1,\dots, R_k\in\mathbb{R}[\vec{\alpha}]$ over scalar-variables $\vec{\alpha}$.
 Let $\phi_G(\vec{\alpha})$ be the formula returned by the algorithm described above on input $G$.
-Then, for all $\vec{s}\in\mathbb{R}$ such that for all $i\in[1..k], R_i(\vec{s}) > 0$, the following are equivalent: \begin{enumerate} \item $\phi_G(\vec{s})$ holds in $\mathbb{R}$, \item $G[s_j/\alpha_{j}]$ is derivable in \hmr. \end{enumerate} \end{thm} \begin{proof} As in Theorem \ref{thm:modal_free_to_FO}, by using the CAN--free invertibility Theorem \ref{thm:invertibility}, we can assume that $G$ is a basic hypersequent.
+Then, for all $\vec{s}\in\mathbb{R}$ such that for all $i\in[1..k], R_i(\vec{s}) > 0$, the following are equivalent: \begin{enumerate} \item $\phi_G(\vec{s})$ holds in $\mathbb{R}$, \item $G[s_j/\alpha_{j}]$ is derivable in \hmr. \end{enumerate} \end{thm} \begin{proof} As in Theorem~\ref{thm:modal_free_to_FO}, by using the CAN-free invertibility Theorem~\ref{thm:invertibility}, we can assume that $G$ is a basic hypersequent.
 If $G$ has the shape $\vdash$, the result is trivial.
-Otherwise, the result is a direct corollary of Lemma \ref{lem:lambda_prop} below since the formula $NZ_I$ corresponds to the first property, the formula $A_I$ corresponds to the second property, the formula $O_I$ corresponds to the third one and the formula $\phi_{H_I}$ corresponds to the last one. \end{proof}
+Otherwise, the result is a direct corollary of Lemma~\ref{lem:lambda_prop} below since the formula $NZ_I$ corresponds to the first property, the formula $A_I$ corresponds to the second property, the formula $O_I$ corresponds to the third one and the formula $\phi_{H_I}$ corresponds to the last one. \end{proof}